Barbecue Chains Across America That Are Actually Worth Trying

 Holy Smokes

 There are tons of incredible hole-in-the-wall barbecue joints that will have your mouth watering from the moment you step out of your car in the parking lot.
-While those mom-and-pop restaurants certainly have allure, there are plenty of worthwhile barbecue chains to choose from too.
+While those gas stations and mom-and-pop restaurants certainly have allure, there are plenty of worthwhile barbecue chains to choose from too.
 These must-try restaurants offer tons of delicious menu options and feature the added bonus of quick and convenient ordering and dining.

 Bono’s Pit Bar-B-Q